 Being near the famous Charleston Tea Garden, we will incorporate local tea into an evening routine of winding down to end our day prior to bedtime.

-Research¹ shows that having an animal companion during addiction recovery can be incredibly helpful.
+Having an animal companion during addiction recovery can be incredibly helpful for a wide variety of reasons.
 As a result, we encourage all of our residents to spend time with Nala, our black lab.
 She’s a warm and comforting presence in this challenging time, and she enjoys tummy rubs and long walks.